 If you own an older home or even a newer one with wood windows, you’ve probably found yourself wondering how to fix stuck windows and doors.

-Though beautiful, wood-framed windows and wood doors are notorious for swelling during wet or cold weather which makes them difficult to open.
+The wood surrounding windows and doors often swells during wet or cold weather, which makes them difficult to open.
 Trying to force them open can damage their frames and lead to costly repairs.

-So instead of hauling out the crowbar, give these steps to fix stuck windows and doors a try then follow up with some of the preventative measures to keep them from getting stuck again.
+So, instead of hauling out the crowbar, give these steps to fix stuck windows and doors a try.
+Follow up with some of the preventative measures to keep them from getting stuck again.